MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/02-Prompt-actions/01-create-prompt-action.md

 ---
 lab:
-    title: 'Create a prompt action'
+    title: '2.1: Create a prompt action'
 ---

 # Create a prompt action